CircuitDigest/N76E003/lcd-lib/README.md

   - Header File .h of the N76E003 LCD File.
   - Source File .c of the N76E003 LCD File.

-This file is tested.
+These files are tested.
 Kindly report any bug encountered in the circuitdigest.com forum or create an issue in the repository.

 Enjoy!!